GeowazM/Remote_Sensing_in_QGIS/README.md

 ## What is the Semi-Automatic Classification Plugin?

-**The Semi-Automatic Classification Plugin (SCP) is a free open source plugin for QGIS that allows for the supervised classification of remote sensing images, providing tools for the download, the preprocessing and postprocessing of images (Congedo 2020).**
+**The Semi-Automatic Classification Plugin (SCP) is a free open source plugin for QGIS that allows for the supervised classification of remote sensing data and offer functionalities to download, preprocessing and postprocessing of images.**

-The overall objective of SCP is to provide a set of intertwined tools for raster processing in order to make an automatic workflow and ease the land cover classification, which could be performed also by people whose main field is not remote sensing (Congedo 2020).
+The overall objective of SCP is to provide a set of functions for raster processing to enable an automatic workflow and ease generation of land cover classifications, especially for beginners of remote sensing methods (Congedo Luca 2020).

 <br>